andreerosaa/carepath-users/README.md

-# Launch UPHILL GitHub Users Dashboard
+# Launch CAREPATH GitHub Users Dashboard

 1 - cd into the project directory